-The Taiwan Studies program, at the University of Alberta is an interdisciplinary project which studies various aspects of Taiwan’s social, political, and cultural transformations.
-The program strives to promote student learning and research through organizing various academic initiatives, including conferences, study abroad program and much more.
-We have various scholars from the Departments of East Asian Studies, History, Linguistics, and Political Science, specializing in salient aspects of Taiwan’s social, political, and cultural transformation.
-Their areas of expertise pertain to such topics as Taiwan’s history, culture, and identity; democratization and political reform at local and national levels; cultural, racial, and gender tensions as seen through the lens of popular literature; Taiwan as a provider of foreign aid and developmental expertise; the influence of global norms on Taiwanese society and political institutions.
+About the Taiwan Studies ProgramThe Taiwan Studies program at the University of Alberta is an interdisciplinary project which studies Taiwan’s social and political transformations.
+The program supports student and faculty research and host conferences, webinars, a Taiwan film night, and much more.
+We count among our affiliates scholars from the departments of East Asian Studies, History, and Political Science.
+Their areas of expertise pertain to such topics as Taiwan’s history, culture, and identity; democratization and political reform at local and national levels; cultural, racial, and gender tensions as seen through the lens of popular literature, film and civil society.

 The University of Alberta is one of Canada’s largest leading public research institutions, located in the city of Edmonton, Alberta.
 Established in 1908, by Alexander Cameron Rutherford, the University is home to nearly 40,000 students from over 147 countries.
 The University of Alberta promotes research excellence and has been home to 68 Rhodes Scholars, the third most among universities in Canada.